-The Working Group on Fuel Cycle Safety (WGFCS) of the Nuclear Energy Agency (NEA) Committee on the Safety of Nuclear Installations (CSNI) will hold an international workshop on Process and Safety Improvements Experienced in Fuel Cycle Facilities since 2010.
-The workshop will be hosted by the NEA on 3-4 October 2022 at NEA Headquarters, OECD Boulogne, 46 quai Alphonse Le Gallo, 92100 Boulogne-Billancourt, France.
-The workshop is planned for two days.
+The Working Group on Fuel Cycle Safety (WGFCS) of the Nuclear Energy Agency (NEA) Committee on the Safety of Nuclear Installations (CSNI) held an international workshop on Process and Safety Improvements Experienced in Fuel Cycle Facilities since 2010.
+The workshop was hosted by the NEA on 3-4 October 2022 at NEA Headquarters, OECD Boulogne, 46 quai Alphonse Le Gallo, 92100 Boulogne-Billancourt, France.

 Working under the mandate of the CSNI, the objective of the WGFCS is to advance the understanding for regulators, technical support organisations (TSOs) and operators of relevant aspects of nuclear fuel cycle safety in NEA member countries.

-The workshop will recognise earlier work that the WGFCS has done on a specific level since 2010, refreshing it with developed experience of post-Fukushima changes, recent experience of the pandemic and from new members of the WGFCS.
-It will draw together all of the experience in a single place and add to these the additional effect of advances in fuels on fuel cycle facilities.
+The workshop recognised earlier work that the WGFCS has done on a specific level since 2010, refreshing it with developed experience of post-Fukushima changes, recent experience of the pandemic and from new members of the WGFCS.
+It drew together all of the experience in a single place and added to these the additional effect of advances in fuels on fuel cycle facilities.

 The outcome will be a document compiling the workshop information that would potentially lead to further work the WGFCS would provide on the development of additional good practice and guidance over existing material.
 This is particularly useful for new member countries.

-The workshop will focus on facilities dedicated to conversion, enrichment, fuel manufacturing, interim spent fuel storage, spent fuel reprocessing, radioactive waste conditioning and on-site interim storage of radioactive waste and will cover the full life cycle of these facilities.
-The final decommissioning of FCFs, legacy waste management, and final disposal will be out of the scope of this workshop.
+The workshop focused on facilities dedicated to conversion, enrichment, fuel manufacturing, interim spent fuel storage, spent fuel reprocessing, radioactive waste conditioning and on-site interim storage of radioactive waste and covered the full life cycle of these facilities.
+The final decommissioning of FCFs, legacy waste management, and final disposal was out of the scope of this workshop.

-The workshop will be centred on the following technical areas:
+The workshop was centred on the following technical areas:

-The workshop will include an introductory session, three technical sessions devoted to presentations by participants on the topics identified above, and a final session.
-Each technical session will start with an invited presentation from a key speaker.
-The final session will summarise the discussions, identify best practices, as appropriate, and develop conclusions and recommendations for possible further CSNI actions.
+The workshop included an introductory session, three technical sessions devoted to presentations by participants on the topics identified above, and a final session.
+Each technical session started with an invited presentation from a key speaker.
+The final session summarised the discussions, identified best practices, as appropriate, and developed conclusions and recommendations for possible further CSNI actions.

-All participants are expected to take part in the discussion and in the formulation of conclusions in the final session.
+All participants took part in the discussion and in the formulation of conclusions in the final session.

 Technical session 1 – FCS safety modifications implemented to meet design extension conditions, protect against the external hazards and climate change effects